cawfree/opensea-arb-nft20/README.md

 npx opensea-arb-nft20
 ```

-This will determine the floor price of NFT20's Liquidity Pools and compare these against the floor prices on OpenSea, and print the resulting information to the console:
+This will determine the floor price of NFT20's [liquidity pools](https://nft20.io/assets) and compare these against the floor prices available on OpenSea:

 ```shell